 The Starting Price Regulatory Commission (SPRC) is an independent body responsible for the integrity and accuracy of the starting price (SP).
-The SP is used in the settlement of the majority of bets on British horseracing struck with licensed bookmakers in betting shops or through their websites.
-The job of the Commission is to ensure that the returned price accurately reflects the price available to bettors on-course at the ‘off’ of each race.
+The SP is used in the settlement of bets on British horseracing struck with licensed bookmakers in betting shops or through their websites.
+The job of the Commission is to ensure that the returned price accurately reflects the price available to bettors at the ‘off’ of each race.

 The SPRC does not set individual prices, overrounds or margins, nor does it set targets for what they should meet.
-Indeed, its members would not wish to do so and substitute their judgement for that of the on-course marketplace.
-The SPRC’s responsibility is simply and straightforwardly to set the parameters by which the SP is calculated and to ensure, so far as within its power, that racecourse bookmakers and the SP Validators – and the technology that they use to monitor on-course market movements – are operating within the framework it has specified.
+Indeed, its members would not wish to do so and substitute their judgement for that of the marketplace.
+The SPRC’s responsibility is simply and straightforwardly to set the parameters by which the SP is calculated and to ensure, so far as within its power, that bookmakers and the SP Validators – and the technology that they use to monitor market movements – are operating within the framework it has specified.

-The SPRC is not responsible for the conduct or integrity of on-course bookmakers.
+The SPRC is not responsible for the conduct or integrity of bookmakers.
 Any complaint about the fair settlement of an on-course bet should be directed first to the Betting Ring Manager at the racecourse and then – if it cannot be resolved – to the Tattersalls Committee (www.tattersallscommittee.co.uk) a provider of alternative dispute resolution for on-course bettors.
-Any complaint that an on-course bookmaker has acted in an unfair matter or in a manner prejudicial to the good name of betting should be directed to the Gambling Commission (www.gamblingcommission.gov.uk) the regulatory authority for betting in Great Britain.
+Any complaint that a bookmaker has acted in an unfair matter or in a manner prejudicial to the good name of betting should be directed to the Gambling Commission (www.gamblingcommission.gov.uk) the regulatory authority for betting in Great Britain.

 The SPRC was created as a result of a study commissioned by the SP Executive, a group of representatives from the Mirror Group, SIS and the Press Association.
 The aim was to provide an opportunity for independent scrutiny of the processes used to return the SP, particularly to deal with questions about the accuracy and integrity of individual starting prices from off-course bookmakers, bettors and other interested parties, a role that the SPRC has fulfilled ever since.